-For ideas about paddling trips, you can find inspiration in Paddle Florida’s trips, which were announced recently.
+For ideas about paddling trips, you can find inspiration from Paddle Florida, whose Florida kayak tours for 2023-24 were announced recently.

 Paddle Florida is a non-profit that supports kayaking and canoeing in Florida by organizing reasonably priced multi-day paddling and camping trips on Florida’s greatest rivers and waterways.

 The beauty of these Florida kayak tours is that Paddle Florida staff researches the best locations, arranges all the logistics from camping and meals to musical entertainment around the campfire.
 The group even shuttles your camping gear between campsites each day, allowing you to travel light and always arrive to a dry tent and sleeping bag.
 Groups are limited to 100 or, in the case of the Suwanee, 200 people.
 These trips are a great option for solo paddlers.

 Participants bring their own boats and tents or arrange to rent them (for an extra charge) from affiliated outfitters.

 As you read the trip descriptions, you’ll see that some of these trips are beginner-level paddles; on some paddleboards are welcome; for some only sit-inside kayaks are allowed.

 Florida kayak tours for the 2022-23 season

 - October 13 – 18, 2023: Suwannee River Wilderness Trail.
 Some details from Paddle Florida: The trip follows the scenic Suwannee River Wilderness Trail and begins at Madison Blue Spring State Park.
 It ends in the town of Branford, after passing many springs ideal for snorkeling and swimming.
 Here’s a Florida Rambler story on canoe-camping on this Suwanee River Wilderness Trail.